-PED 254.
-Varsity Softball (0-2-1)
+PED 254 VARSITY SOFTBALL I (0-2-1)

-This course introduces the fundamental skills and rules of softball.
+This course introduces fundamental skills and rules of softball.
 Emphasis is placed on proper techniques and strategies for playing softball.
 Upon completion, students should be able to play competitive softball.
-Code C
+Code C.